vallesa/Flight-delays/README.md

-The R file attached is the R markdown that I used to present my project.
+The R markdown file attached contains the R markdown that I used to present my project, containing as well the code from the r file that is also attached.
 To access to The CSV files that I used to perform the analysis, you can go to the following link:https://www.kaggle.com/usdot/flight-delays